iWriteGigs

 C It is higher than the divorce rate of first marriages

-D It is about the same as the divorce rate of first marriages.
+D It is lower than the divorce rate of first marriages.

 Question #16